HIV and Opportunistic Infections, Coinfections, and Conditions

 Key Points

-- The kidneys are two fist-sized organs in the body that are located near the middle of the back on either side of the spine.
-The main job of the kidneys is to filter harmful waste and extra water from the blood.
+• The kidneys, two fist-sized organs positioned just below the ribcage on either side of the spine, filter waste and excess water from the blood.

 What are the kidneys and what do they do?

 The kidneys are two fist-sized organs in the body.
-They are located near the middle of the back on either side of the spine.
+They are located beneath the ribcage on both sides of the spine.

 The main job of the kidneys is to filter harmful waste and extra water from the blood.
 The waste and water become urine, which is flushed from the body.
 The kidneys also release hormones that help control blood pressure, make red blood cells, and keep bones strong.

 Kidney function declines as people age.
 Injury or disease, including HIV infection, can damage the kidneys.
 Damage to the kidneys can lead to kidney disease (also called renal disease).
-Kidney disease can advance to kidney failure known as end-stage renal disease.
+Kidney disease can advance to kidney failure, which is known as end-stage renal disease.

 What are the causes of kidney disease?

 Diabetes and high blood pressure are the leading causes of kidney disease.
-Other factors that increase the risk of kidney disease include heart disease and a family history of kidney failure.
+Other factors that increase the risk of kidney disease include heart disease and a family history of kidney disease.

 A person's risk of kidney disease increases as they get older.
-The longer a person has diabetes, high blood pressure, or heart disease, the greater their risk of kidney disease.
+In addition, the longer a person has diabetes, high blood pressure, or heart disease, the greater their risk of kidney disease.

 The risk of kidney failure is especially high among African Americans, Hispanics, and American Indians, partially because these communities have high rates of diabetes and high blood pressure.